Multi two diamonds: Defending your Opponent's "Multi"

 There are numerous popular defenses to the Multi.
 The "Dixon" method below is not necessarily best from a technical point of view, however it is perfectly adequate and is easy to remember.
 In general, when defending against a multi players should assume that the opener holds one of the weak options.
 They occur much more frequently than the strong ones!

 With a good suit, it is important to bid aggressively on the first round of bidding, before opener's partner has disambiguated the opening.
 Otherwise, it is often wise to wait until it is apparent what opener's suit is.
 In this mode 2nd hand passes initially, A takeout double of the Pass or correct response then becomes your key weapon on round 2 of bidding.

-It is helpful to discuss the concept of "position"(ie relative to opener) with your partner, in any defence agreement.
+It is helpful to discuss the concept of "position"(i.e. relative to opener) with your partner, in any defence agreement.